Damaliscus lunatus: Behaviour

 Topi declare their territory through a variety of behaviours.
 Territorial behaviour includes moving in an erect posture, high-stepping, defecating in a crouch stance, ground-horning, mud packing, shoulder-wiping and grunting.

 The most important aggressive display of territorial dominance is in the horning of the ground.
 Another far more curious form of territory marking is through the anointing of their foreheads and horns with secretions from glands near their eyes.
 Topi accomplish this by inserting grass stems into their preorbital glands to coat them with secretion, then waving it around, letting the secretions fall onto their heads and horns.
 This process is not as commonly seen as ground-horning, nor is its purpose as well known.
 When the resident male of a territory is absent, the dominant female may assume his behaviours, defending against outside topis of either sex using the rocking canter and performing the high-stepping display.

-Several of their behaviours strike scientists as peculiar.
-One such behaviour is the habit of sleeping topi to rest their mouths on the ground with their horns sticking straight up into the air.
-Male topi has also been observed standing in parallel ranks with their eyes closed, bobbing their heads back and forth.
-These habits are peculiar because scientists have yet to find a proper explanation for their purposes or functions.
+Several of their behaviours strike scientists as peculiar, such as the observed habit of topi to sleep with their mouths touching the ground and their horns sticking straight up into the air, perhaps a meager attempt at self-defense when sleeping.
+Male topi have also been observed standing in parallel ranks with their eyes closed, bobbing their heads back and forth.
+These habits are peculiar as scientists have yet to find a proper explanation for their purposes or functions.